Team-Notitime/NOFFICE-iOS/.github/ISSUE_TEMPLATE/issue--refactor.md

 ---
 name: "Issue: Refactor"
-about: "Refactoring code or architecture"
+about: "Please describe the refactoring of code or architecture!"
-title: "[Refactor]"
+title: "refactor:"
-labels: refactor
+labels: 🔨 Refactor
 assignees: ""
 ---

+## 🔄 Reason for Refactoring

+Describe why refactoring is necessary.

-## ♻️ Refactoring plans
+## ♻️ Refactoring Plans

 Describe refactoring plans to be determined.